patito/teaching-my-wife/README.md

 ## Pip Installs Packages (pip)

-Hey, so you have finished the first step, nice.
+Hey, so you have finished the first step, good!
 Now let's learn a little bit about the `pip tool`.

 ### What is `pip`?

-As you can see **PIP** is an acronym recursive that means **Pip Installs Packages**.
+As you can see **PIP** is a recursive acronym that means **Pip Installs Packages**.
 It is another tool to manage python packages and it is widely used by python developers.
 If you want to read mored about this amazing tool you can read the [official site](https://pip.pypa.io/en/stable/).

 ### How to use `pip`?

-Pip is a really easy command and is generally used when you need to install a library, framework or any other dependency to your project.
+Pip is a real easy command and is generally used when you need to install a library, framework or any other dependency to your project.

-First command you shoud try is `help`.
-If you are not using a `virtual environments` you have to be user to install packages.
+First command you should try is `help`.
+If you are not using a `virtual environment` you have to be user to install packages.

 ```shell
 bane:~ paulo$ pip -h